 - Non-standard/exceptional (one off) costs

-- Purchase and maintenance of Customer Edge (CE) devices where there is only one customer at the site
+- Purchase and maintenance of Customer Edge (CE) devices

 - Funding multiple circuits to one site/customer (Example, Transport & Connectivity Services for Disaster Recovery/Business Continuity purposes)